Professor Richard Hall

 Personal profile

 Richard Hall is Professor of Education and Technology, based in the Division of Education in the School of Applied Social Sciences.
-Richard contributes to teaching on evidence-based education and educational leadership, as well as supervising Masters and PhD students.
-His research focuses on higher education policy and pedagogy, co-operative and alternative forms of higher education, academic labour and alienation, and neoliberalism and education.
+Richard contributes to teaching on evidence-based education, the history of education and educational leadership, as well as supervising Masters and PhD students.
+His research focuses on the political economy of higher education, alongside the idea of the University in an era of polycrisis.
+Richard also researches on anti-racism and decolonising in higher education, and is currently leading co-creation projects on enriching the Muslim student experience, as well as contributing to research projects on the international student experience.

-Richard is the editor for Palgrave Macmillan’s Marxism and Education series, and also for DMU’s re-launched education and pedagogic research Journal, Gateway Papers.
+Externally, Richard is a Visiting Professor at at the Universities of South Wales and Sunderland.
+He is the editor for Palgrave Macmillan’s Marxism and Education series, and also for DMU’s re-launched education and pedagogic research Journal, Gateway Papers.

 Richard has been involved in a range of voluntary, educational activities, including the Social Science Centre in Lincoln, and Leicester Vaughan College.
-He is a trustee of the Open Library of Humanities, a member of the Management Committee of the Leicester Primary Pupil Referral Unit, and an independent visitor for a looked-after child.
+He is a member of the Management Committee of the Leicester Primary Pupil Referral Unit, an independent visitor for a looked-after child, and a member of the Research Ethics Committee for Coram.

 Research group affiliations